Complete Asana Gantt Chart Guide – How To’s and Alternatives

 Asana Timeline vs Gantt Chart

-Many people confuse timelines and Gantt charts, especially in Asana, where the Gantt chart view is relatively new (it was added in 2022) and is only available to paying users, whereas the timeline view is available to users on Asana’s free plan.
+Many people confuse timelines and Gantt charts, especially in Asana, where the Gantt chart view is relatively new (it was added in 2022).
+Both Asana’s Timeline and Gantt views are only available to paying users.

 • Dependencies between tasks